2012 Annual ALGIM Conference

 Bayview Wairakei Resort, Taupo, New Zealand

-The 2012 Annual ALGIM Conference is just over two weeks away, with all speakers now confirmed for this highly anticipated event.
+The 2012 Annual ALGIM Conference is just under two weeks away, with all speakers now confirmed for this highly anticipated event.
+Registrations for the 2012 Annual ALGIM Conference close 5pm Wednesday 7 November 2012.

 You can find out more about these presentations by viewing the preliminary programme at www.algim.org.nz/2012conference